-Please note that currently Solar is in a beta stage and it shouldn't be used on production.
+Please note that currently Solar is in a beta stage and it shouldn't be used in production environments.

-We also recommend testing Solar in a vagrant env where fully working development environment will be created.
+We also recommend testing Solar using a vagrant where fully working development environment will be created.

 If you want to try Solar outside Vagrant jump to Local environment